twistedfall/opencv-rust/README.md

 1. One of the common problems is link errors in the end of the build.

-   Try building with `buildtime-bindgen` feature enabled (requires installed clang/llvm), it will recreate rust and cpp files to match the version you have installed.
+   Make sure you're building with `buildtime-bindgen` feature enabled (requires installed clang/llvm), it will recreate rust and cpp files to match the version you have installed.
 Please be sure to also set up the relevant environment variables that will allow the linker to find the libraries it needs (see below).

 2. You're getting runtime errors like:
    ```